32 Children Died In Indonesia Stadium Disaster, Police Chief Sacked - UrduPoint

 The Arema squad visited the site of the crush on Monday wearing black shirts to pay their respects and lay flowers before gathering on the pitch to pray for victims.

-Newspaper Kompas published a black front page with the word "tragedy" and a stadium bearing the Names of victims.

-Graffiti daubed on the walls of the venue revealed bubbling anger towards authorities.
+Graffiti daubed on the walls of the stadium revealed bubbling anger towards authorities.

 "My siblings were killed.
 Investigate thoroughly," read one message scrawled on the stadium's shutters, accompanied by a black ribbon and the date of the disaster.